William Schaw of Schawpark

 (13) Item, that na maister or fallow of craft be ressauit nor admittit w’out the numer of sex maisteris and twa enterit prenteissis, the wardene of that ludge being ane of the said sex, and that the day of the ressauyng of the said fallow of craft or maister be ord’lie buikit and his name and mark insert in the said buik w’ the names of his sex admitteris and enterit prenteissis, and the names of the intendaris that salbe chosin to everie persone to be alsua insert in thair buik.
 Providing alwayis that na man be admittit w’out ane assay and sufficient tryall of his skill and worthynes in his vocatioun and craft.

-(13) No master or fellow of craft shall be received or admitted without there being present six masters and two entered ‘prentices, the warden of the lodge being one of the six, when the day of receiving the new fellow of craft or master shall be duly booked and his mark inserted in the same book, with the names of the six admitters and entered ‘prentices, as also the names of the intenders [intendaris-instructors] which shall be chosen for every person so entered in the book of the lodge.
-Providing always that no man be admitted without an essay and sufficient trial of his skill and worthiness in his vocation and craft.
+(13) Item, that no Master or Fellow of Craft be received or admitted without there being six Masters and two Entered Apprentices present, the Warden of the lodge being one of the said six, and that the day of the receiving of the said Fellow of Craft or Master be properly booked and his name and mark inserted in the said book with the names of his six admitters and entered apprentices, and the names of the intenders (instructors) that shall be chosen for every person to be also inserted in their book.
+Providing always that no man shall be admitted without an assay* and sufficient trial of his skill and worthiness in his vocation and Craft.

 (14) Item, that na maister wirk ony maissoun wark vnder charge or command of ony vther craftisman that takis vpoun hand or vpoun him the wirking of ony maissoun wark.

-(14) No master shall engage in any mason work under the charge or command of any other craftsman who has undertaken the doing of any mason work.
+(14) Item, that no master [shall] work [on] any mason work under [the] charge or command of any other craftsman that takes in hand or upon himself the working of any mason work.

 (15) Item, that na maister or farow of craft ressaue ony cowanis to wirk in his societie or cumpanye, nor send nane of his servands to wirk w’cowanis, under the pane of twentie punds sa oft as ony persone offendis heirintill.

-(15) No master or fellow of craft shall accept any cowan to work in his society or company, nor send any of his servants to work with cowans, under the penalty of twenty pounds as often as any person offends in this matter.
+(15) Item, that no Master or Fellow of Craft receive any Cowans* to work in his Society or Company, nor send any of his servants to work with Cowans under the penalty of twenty pounds as often as any person shall offend herein this.

 (16) Item, it sall no’be lesum to na enterit prenteiss to tak ony gritter task or wark vpon hand fra a awnar nor will extend to the soume of ten punds vnder the pane foirsaid, to wit xx libs, and that task being done they sall Interpryiss na mair w’out licence of the maisteris or warden q’thay dwell.

-(16) It shall not be lawful for any entered ‘Prentice to undertake any greater task or work for an employer, which amounts to as much as ten pounds, under the penalty just mentioned, to wit twenty pounds, and that task being done he shall not undertake any other work without license of the masters or warden where he dwells.
+(16) Item, it shall not be lawful for any Entered Apprentice to undertake any greater task or work in hand from an owner, nor will extend to the sum of ten pounds, under the penalty aforesaid, to wit twenty pounds, and that task being done they shall not enterprise anymore without licence of the Masters or Warden where they dwell.

 (17) Item, gif ony questioun, stryfe, or varianc sall fall out amang ony of the maisteris, servands, or entert prenteissis, that the parteis that fallis in questioun or debait, sall signifie the causis of thair querrell to he perticular wardeneis or dekynis of thair ludge w’in the space of xxiiij ho” vnder the pane of ten pnds, to the effect that thay may be reconcilit and aggreit and their variance removit be thair said wardeneis, dekynis, and maisteris; and gif ony of the saids parteis salhappin to remane wilfull or obstinat that they salbe deprivit of the privilege of thair ludge and no’permittit to wirk y’at vnto the tyme that thay submit thame selffis to ressoun at the sycht ofthair wardenis, dekynis, and maisteris, as said is.

-(17) If any question, strife, or variance shall arise among any of the masters, servants, or entered ‘prentices, the parties involved in such questions or debate shall make known the causes of their quarrel to the particular warden and deacon of their lodge, within the space of twenty-four hours, under penalty of ten pounds, to the end that they may be reconciled and agreed and their variances removed by their said warden, deacon, and masters; and if any of the said parties shall remain wilful or obstinate, they shall be deprived of the privilege of their lodge and not permitted to work thereat unto the time that they shall submit themselves to reason according to the view of the said wardens, deacons, and masters.
+(17) Item, if any question, strife or variance shall fall out among any of the Masters, servants (Fellowcrafts they employ) or Entered Apprentices, that the parties that fall in question or debate shall signify the cause of their quarrel to the particular Wardens or Deacons of their lodge within the space of twenty-four hours under the penalty of ten pounds, to the effect that they may be reconciled and in agreement and their variance removed by the said Wardens, Deacons and Masters; and if any of the said parties shall happen to remain wilful or obstinate they shall be deprived of the privileges of their lodge and not permitted to work thereat until such time as they submit themselves to reason in the sight of their Wardens, Deacons and Masters, as it is said.

 (18) Item, that all maisteris, Inte priseris of warkis, be verray cairfull to sie thair skaffellis and futegangis surelie sett and placeit, to the effect that throw thair negligence and siewth na hurt or skaith cum vnto ony personis that wirkis at the said wark, vnder pain of dischargeing of thaim y efter to wirk as maisteris havand charge of ane wark, bot sall ever be subiect all the rest of thair dayis to wirk vnder or w ane other principall maister havand charge of the wark.

-(18) All masters, undertakers of works, shall be very careful to see that the scaffolds and gangways are set and placed securely in order that by reason of their negligence and sloth no injury or damage [hurt or skaith] may come to any persons employed in the said work, under penalty of their being excluded thereafter from working as masters having charge of any work, and shall ever be subject all the rest of their days to work under or with an other principal master in charge of the work.
+(18) Item, that all Masters, enterprisers of work, be very careful to see that their scaffolding and footways/gangways be surely set and placed, to the effect that through their negligence and sloth no hurt or injury may come unto any person that works at the said work, under the penalty of discharging (prohibiting) them thereafter from working as Masters having charge of any work, but shall ever to be subject all the rest of their days to work under or with another Principal Master having charge of the work.

 (19) Item, that na maister ressaue or ressett ane vther maisteris prenteiss or servand that salhappin to ryn away fra his maisteris seruice, nor interteine him in his cumpanye efter that he hes gottin knawledge y’of, vnder the paine of fourtie punds.

-(19) No master shall receive or house [resset] a ‘Prentice or servant of any other master, who shall have run away from his master’s service, nor entertain him in his company after he has received knowledge thereof, under penalty of forty pounds.
+(19) Item, that no Master is to receive or reset* any other Master’s Apprentice or servant that shall happen to run away from his Master’s service, or entertain him in his company after that he has gotten knowledge thereof, under the penalty of forty pounds.

 (20) Item, that all personis of the maissoun craft conuene in tyme and place being lawchfullie warnit, vnder the pane of ten punds.

-(20) All persons of the mason craft shall convene at the time and place lawfully made known to them [being lawchfullie warnit], under penalty of ten pounds.
+(20) Item, that all persons of the Mason Craft [shall] convene at the time and place being lawfully warned, under the penalty of ten pounds.

 (21) Item, that all the maisteris that salhappin to be send for to ony assemblie or meitting sall be sworne be thair grit aith that thay sall hyde nor coneill na fawltis nor wrangis done be ane to ane vther, nor zit the faultis or wrangis that ony man hes done to the awnaris of the warkis that they haif had in hand sa fer as they knaw, and that vnder the pane of ten punds to be takin vp frae the conceillairs of the saidis faultis.

-(21) All the masters who shall happen to be sent to any assembly or meeting, shall be sworn by their great oath that they will neither hide nor conceal any faults or wrongs done to the employers on the work they have in hand, so far as they know, and that under penalty of ten pounds to be collected from the concealers of the said faults.
+(21) Item, that all the Masters that shall happen to be sent for (summoned) to any assembly or meeting shall be sworn by their Great Oath that they shall not hide or conceal faults nor wrongs done by any to another, nor the faults or wrongs that any man has done to the owners of the works that they have had in hand, so far as they know, and that under the penalty of ten pounds, to be taken up from the concealers the said faults.

 (22) Item, it is ordanit that all thir foirsaids penalteis salbe liftit and tane vp fra the offendaris and brekaris of thir ordinances be the wardeneis, dekynis, and maisteris of the ludgeis quhair the offendaris dwellis, and to be distributit ad pios vsus according to gud conscience be the advyis of the foirsaidis.

-(22) It is ordained that all the aforesaid penalties shall be lifted and taken up from the offenders and breakers of their ordinances by the wardens, deacons, and masters of the lodges where the offenders dwell, the moneys to be expended ad pios usus (for charitable purposes) according to good conscience and by the advice of such wardens, deacons, and masters.
+(22) Item, it is ordained that all the aforesaid penalties shall be lifted and taken up from the offenders and breakers of these Ordinances by the Wardens, Deacons and Masters of the lodges where the offenders dwell, and to be distributed ad pios usus* according to good conscience by the advice of the aforesaid.

 And for fulfilling and observing of thir ordinances, sett doun as said is, The haill maisteris conuenit the foirsaid day binds and oblisses thaim heirto faithfullie.
 And thairfore hes requeistit thair said Wardene generall to subscriue thir presentis wt his awn hand, to the effect that ane autentik copy heirof may be send to euerie particular ludge w’in this realme.

-For the fulfilling and observing of these ordinances, as set down above, the master convened on the aforesaid day bind and obligate themselves faithfully.
-Therefore they have requested their said Warden General to sign these ordinances by his own hand in order that an authentic copy hereof may be sent to every particular lodge within this realm.
+And for the fulfilling and observing of these ordinances, as set down here, the whole Masters convened on the aforesaid day, bind and oblige themselves faithfully hereto.
+And therefore they have requested their said Warden General to subscribe there present with his own hand, to the effect that an authentic copy hereof may be sent to every particular lodge within this realm.

 WILLIAM SCHAW,